Jehangir Karamat: During the Indo-Pakistani wars

 In 1963, Lt.
 Karamat was posted in his Armoured Corps to initially commanding a formation of main battle tanks.
 In 1965, Lt.
 Karamat commanded an infantry platoon during the second war with India in the Akhnur Sector in the Indian-administered Kashmir.
 Lt.
-Karamat's platoon was the first unit that had penetrated 23 mi into the enemy territory, which encouraged backup military companies to move forward into the enemy territory.
-In this war performance, the 13th Lancers had suffered death of fourteen soldiers, including three officers, while twenty eight were wounded.
+Karamat's platoon was the first unit that had penetrated 10 mi into the enemy territory, which encouraged backup military companies to move forward into the enemy territory.
+In war performance, the 13th Lancers had suffered death of fourteen soldiers, including three officers, while twenty eight were wounded.
 For this action, the 13th Lancers was awarded the battle honour, Dewa— Chumb and Jaurian of 1965, and was also awarded the title of The Spearhead Regiment.
-Although the 1965 war ended in a stalemate, his regiment’s performance was exemplary.
+Although the 1965 war ended in a defeat for Pakistan, the regiment's performance was excellent.

 He progressed well in the army, eventually promoted to captain in 1966; and elevated as major in 1971.
 In 1971, Major Karamat commanded the company of the Aromoured Corps on the Western Front of the third war with India, defending the territories of Punjab, Pakistan against the approaching Indian Army.

 During this time, Maj.
 Karamat was the commanding officer in the 15th Lancers attached to the Baloch Regiment, along with the 13th Lancers that was fighting in the Shakargarh area of Sialkot Sector, which is now known as Battle of Barapind.
 The regiment was awarded battle honour of Bara Pind 1971.